2024 NAIA softball tournament

 The 2024 NAIA softball tournament was the 43rd edition of the NAIA softball championship.
-The 48-team tournament began on May 13 with Opening Round games at ten different sites and concluded with the 2024 NAIA Softball World Series in Columbus, Georgia on May 23–29.
+The 48-team tournament began on May 13 with Opening Round games across ten different sites and concluded with the 2024 NAIA Softball World Series Columbus, Georgia that started on May 23 and ended on May 29.

-Our Lady of the Lake won its first NAIA title, defeating Jessup 2–0.
+Our Lady of the Lake (TX) won its first NAIA title, defeating Jessup (CA) 2–0.
 Cassandra Valdez of Our Lady of the Lake was named tournament MVP.

+The 48 participating teams were selected from all eligible NAIA teams.
+32 teams were awarded automatic bids as either champions and/or runners-up of their conferences and 16 teams were selected at-large by the National Selection Committee.
+Teams were then placed into one of ten pre-determined Opening Round sites, with eight sites consisting of five teams and two sites consisting of four teams, each of which was conducted via a double-elimination tournament.
+The winners of each of the Opening Round sites will advanced to the NAIA Softball World Series.

 Format

 For the 2024 tournament, the field was expanded to 48 teams, with 32 receiving an automatic bid by either winning their conference's tournament, finishing as their conference tournament runner-up, or by finishing in first place in their conference.
 The remaining 16 bids were issued at large, with selections extended by the NAIA Selection Committee.

+Opening round hosts

+On May 1, the NAIA announced the ten opening round host sites, which were played from May 13–16.